 How Mariner Wealth Advisors invests your money

 Mariner Wealth Advisors’ portfolio recommendations tend to have a long-term focus, for goals of at least a year, but they can design shorter-term plans depending on a client’s needs.
 The firm is open to both active and passive strategies, and its brochure lists a range of possibilities depending on the type of portfolio.
+For instance, the firm may use options strategies.

 For stock-focused portfolios, the firm’s primary goal is usually capital appreciation, and can also include dividend-focused strategies, GARP (growth at a reasonable price) and socially conscious investing as secondary goals.
 For bond fixed income portfolios, the firm’s top priority is capital preservation followed by secondary goals of capital appreciation and steady, tax-efficient revenue.